 If learning is to become part of the culture, leaders need to lead the way — not just with words but with their actions.

 Unfortunately, a 2019 report by Deloitte shows that learning rarely is linked to promotions.
 Yes, it’s easy enough to pay lip service to the importance of learning.

 However, if you want employees to take it seriously, you need to find a way to reward learning.
 For example, consider what value you currently place on knowledge and initiatives for promotions or salary increases.

 Are your actions consistent with your communication?
 Recognize and encourage new solutions and ideas, even if they don’t turn out to be useful.

 How to Use a Knowledge Base for Organizational Learning

 When you’re encouraging a company culture focused on learning, you need the right technological foundation.
 A 2020 Deloitte study showed that two of the most common issues are organizational silos and tech infrastructure.

 A knowledge base is a convenient and cost-effective way to limit these issues to a minimum.
-With a knowledge base you can upload documents, training programs, as well as any other company information into a centralized location.
+With an internal knowledge base you can upload documents, training programs, and any other company information into a centralized location.
 Once that’s done, the knowledge base facilitates every part of organizational learning:

 Creation — collaborate on documents, jot down insights, draft training, process, and policy materials